 Come, listen to us!

-Dido & Aeneas by the English Baroque composer Henry Purcell was written around 1684-85.
+Our summer concert 2023 was Dido & Aeneas by the English Baroque composer Henry Purcell and was written around 1684-85.
 It is a short opera that was most likely composed for the court originally but due to the death of King Charles II in 1685 any court performance was likely postponed.
-Therefore, the first performance occurred in a school for gentlewomen in Chelsea, London, in 1689.

 The story is based on Greek and Roman mythology and set after the Trojan war, which was probably located in what is now Turkey.
 It tells of Aeneas’ tragic love for Dido, the Queen of Carthage.
 He flees his home after it is sacked by the Greeks.
 Ahead of him lies a seven year journey to Italy.
 Fate has decreed he will found a new nation.
 When Aeneas arrives in Carthage, Queen Dido is mourning her dead husband, a man to whom she swore eternal fidelity.
 Aeneas falls in love with her and though Dido initially resists him, she too falls in love.
 All is not well as the sorceress and witches, with a hint of comedy and dancing, remind Aeneas of his fate and that he has to sail away.
 Seeing Dido’s grief, he says he will stay but she tells him to go and then she dies.